kewalaka/terraform-azurerm-res-storage-storageaccount/README.md

 ### <a name="output_storage_container"></a> [storage\_container](#output\_storage\_container)

-Description: Map of storage containers that created.
+Description: Map of storage containers that are created.

 ### <a name="output_storage_queue"></a> [storage\_queue](#output\_storage\_queue)

-Description: Map of storage queues that created.
+Description: Map of storage queues that are created.

 ### <a name="output_storage_table"></a> [storage\_table](#output\_storage\_table)

-Description: Map of storage tables that created.
+Description: Map of storage tables that are created.

 ## Modules